 Stress often affects our mental health and results in anxiety and depression.
 L-theanine can be an alternative to antidepressants, which has no sedentary effect and doesn’t cause addiction.
 It also improves mood, as it has the ability to release neurotransmitters (e.g. dopamine and serotonin) in the brain.

-How much L-theanine do you need?
+How much L-theanine dosage do you need for sleep?

 The optimal dose of L-theanine is 50-200 mg per day.
 The effect occurs within 30 minutes after ingestion and lasts 8-10 hours.
 The ratio of L-theanine and caffeine is about 2: 1 in green tea.
 A cup of green tea has from 9-36 mg of caffeine.

-How does the combination of Caffeine and L-theanine work?
+How does the combination of caffeine and L-theanine work?

 According to recent studies, the harmful effects of caffeine include anxiety.
-It can affect on the positive properties of cognitive stimulation.
+It can affect the positive properties of cognitive stimulation.
 On the other hand, L-theanine is not a perfect nootropic, since calmness is only one part that is needed for effective thinking and memory.

 Green tea is one of the most popular drinks in the world, especially in the Far East and Asian countries.
 It is a well-known drink that offers pure energy and calm concentration and at the same time has positive effects on health.

-Green tea is not suitable (more than 2 cups per day) for pregnant women and nursing mothers due to caffeine levels.
+It isn’t suitable (more than 2 cups per day) for pregnant women and nursing mothers due to caffeine levels.
 It is also not good in large quantities, if you have a sensitive stomach, as drinking large amounts of green tea stimulates the increased secretion of gastric acid.